antdit/RepData_PeerAssessment1/PA1_template.md

 steps_total <- ddply(data, .(date), summarize, total_steps = sum(steps, na.rm=TRUE))
 ```

 The base plotting system was used to present the distribution of total steps per day.
-Because the same data represenation will be used later on, a function called `histogram` was written and called for the variable `total$steps`, once for the .png file and once for embedding in the html document:
+Because the same data representaion will be used later on, a function called `histogram` was written and called for the variable `total$steps`: